igomezv/igomezv.github.io/divulgacion.md

 ---------

 ## MOOC course
-Development of the MOOC course "Teacher training for the teaching of basic mathematics
+Development of the MOOC course "Teacher training for the teaching of basic mathematics"

 In collaboration with: UPEV-IPN, Dr. Daniel Sanchez Guzman, Dr. Ricardo García Salcedo and Ricardo Medel Esquivel.